-One key benefit of Business Intelligence solutions, is to let users gain what I call data altitude.
-Namely, they can see a large volumes of transactions in ways that are, hopefully, business relevant.
+That said, this isn’t the only thing that they can do.
+If you are a business owner, then you might have heard of Business Intelligence solutions.
+One key benefit of Business Intelligence solutions is to let users gain what I call data altitude.
+Namely, they can see large volumes of transactions in ways that are, hopefully, business relevant.

 Presenting SFDC aggregates in Tableau is therefore a great idea, and is already widely done.
 It is such a common scenario for Tableau owners that Tableau comes with a native SFDC connector.
 Internally, Tableau the company presents SFDC data through Tableau the product.
 Note that they are not using their native connector, but rather a 3rd party OLE DB connector, as explained in this great description of their internal dog food approach.